-12V 8-pin Auxilliary Power Connector (JPWR1)
++12V 8-pin Auxilliary Power Connectors

-JPWR1 is an 8-pin ATX power input to provide core power to the processor.
+JPWR1 and JPWR2 are 8-pin ATX power inputs to provide auxiliary power to the processors that are installed in the system.
 Refer to the table below for pin definitions.

-12V 8-pin Power Connector Pin Definitions
+12V 8-pin Auxilliary Power Connectors

 Pins Definition

 1 through 4 Ground

 5 through 8 +12V